aws-samples/aws-dynamodb-examples/DynamoDB-SDK-Examples/rust/README.md

 This section contains Rust code for examples and common tasks with Amazon DynamoDB.

+Note: the AWS Rust SDK is still in alpha/beta.
+The samples in this repo worked as of their writing, but may not work with future versions of the SDK as its development progresses.
+If you find a samples that does not work, please [open an issue against this repo](https://github.com/aws-samples/aws-dynamodb-examples/issues).

 Go [here for more AWS Rust SDK examples](https://github.com/awslabs/aws-sdk-rust/tree/main/sdk/examples).

 ## Setting up environment variable